iamkayourday/Random-FE-Projects/Rock-paper-scissors/README.md

 - **JavaScript**: Game logic, including user interaction and score tracking.

 ## Files
-- `index.html`: The main HTML file containing the game layout.
+- `game.html`: The main HTML file containing the game layout.
-- `styles.css`: The CSS file for styling the game.
+- `game.css`: The CSS file for styling the game.
 - `game.js`: The JavaScript file containing the game logic.

 ## Game Rules